 MSSW Enrollment Deposit

-Applicants admitted to the UT Austin School of Social Work MSSW program will be required to submit a $150 (non-refundable) enrollment deposit to indicate acceptance of the offer of admission.
+Applicants admitted to the Steve Hicks School of Social Work MSSW program will be required to submit a $150 (non-refundable) enrollment deposit to indicate acceptance of the offer of admission.

 The deposit will be applied to the payment of tuition and fees when the student enrolls.
 Details regarding payment deadlines and processing will be included in admissions materials.